muscbridge/PyDesigner/docs/source/installation/pydesigner.rst

 Easy Install
 ------------
-PyDesigner can be installed using the PyPI package manager using the command
+pyDKE can be installed using the PyPI package manager using the command

 .. code-block:: console

-    $ pip install PyDesigner-DWI
+    $ pip install pydke

 That's it, you're done!